 Geary, OklahomaLocated between El Reno and Bridgeport is the City of Geary, partially in Blaine County and Canadian County.
 The area occupied by the present city was previously part of the Cheyenne-Arapaho reservation until it was opened in April, 1892 for settlement by non-Indians.
 The Geary post office was established October 12, 1892.
 Geary was located on the old Postal Highway, which later became part of Route 66 in 1926.
 In 1933, a new Pony Bridge was built across the Canadian River downriver from Bridgeport.
 Route 66 was realigned directly from El Reno to Hydro, bypassing Calumet, Geary, and Bridgeport the following year.
 Today, the city is located on U.S. Highways 270 and 281.
 Shown below is a lovely "Route 66 Mother Road" mural on the Geary City Hall at the corner of Main Street and South Broadway.
 While in Geary, Route 66 visitors enjoy a visit to the Canadian Rivers Historical Museum in the old Gillespie Building, built in 1903 as the Bank of Commerce. |

 The Pony Bridge ...
 On Historic U.S. Route 66This well known bridge on Old Route 66 over the South Canadian River is located near Bridgeport, OK, between El Reno and Hydro.
 Built in 1934, it remains the longest truss bridge in Oklahoma and the entire Mother Road route.
 The 38-span pony truss bridge is 3,944 feet in length, and officially named the William H. Murray Bridge.
 Pony trusses are bridge trusses that don’t connect at the top.
-The bridge, on the National Register of Historic Places will be closed beginning in 2022 for a two year reconstruction.
-The bridge will be widened to current standards, but the trusses will be reinstalled along the sides to retain its historical value.
+The bridge, on the National Register of Historic Places was closed beginning in 2022 for a two year reconstruction.
+The bridge was widened to current standards, and the trusses reinstalled along the sides to retain its historical value.
+It was reopened in May of 2024.

 |